openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 | @energyweb/input-descriptor-to-credential | [Repo link](https://github.com/energywebfoundation/ssi/tree/develop/apps/input-descriptor-to-credential) | Independent from VC API.
 The app is an HTTP service to convert a Presentation Exchange input descriptor to a credential to be signed.

 # Issue Tracker
-_If the project already exists, please provide a link to the issue tracker._

 https://github.com/energywebfoundation/ssi/issues

 # External Dependencies
-_If there are any external dependencies, please list those here including licenses._

 Key external dependencies are listed below.
 Not all dependencies are listed.